Exact $p$-values for global network alignments via combinatorial analysis of shared GO terms (Subtitle: REFANGO: Rigorous Evaluation of Functional Alignments of Networks using Gene Ontology): Appendix: brief survey of existing GO-based measures of network alignments

 \item {\bf Common GO terms:} In a PGNA, choose an integer threshold $h$ (usually 1--5), and count how many aligned pairs have at least $h$ GO terms in common.
 No effort is made to account for the annotation frequency ($\lambda$ in our notation) of any GO term.

 \item {\bf Entropy:} Given a cluster of proteins $S$ in which $d$ GO terms $\{g_1,\ldots,g_d\}$ appear at least once across all the proteins in $S$, the entropy is defined as $H(S)=-\sum_{i=1}^d p_i\log p_i,$ where $p_i$ is the fraction of all proteins in $S$ that are annotated with GO term $g_i$.
 Entropy is always non-negative and lower values are better.
 The {\it normalized entropy} is $N(S)=H(S)/m$, where $m$ is the number of unique GO terms in $S$.
 Alignments can then be scored using {\it Mean Entropy} (ME) or {\it Mean Normalized Entropy} (MNE), which is just the appropriate mean across all clusters $S$.
+Despite its apparent sophistication, these methods still take an average across clusters, and thus still suffer from the fallacy described in \S\ref{sec:pairIteration}.

 \item {\bf Resnik}: Based on Resnik's measure of semantic similarity \cite{Resnik1995,resnik1999semantic}, it was originally designed only to evaluate the similarity between two GO terms by finding their {\it most informative common ancestor} in the GO hierarchy, and using an information-theory argument to compute their common information.
 Later it was extended to measure similarity between gene products, such as proteins, by taking some sort of mean or maximum between the GO terms of two proteins (see, eg., \cite{schlicker2006new,pesquita2008metrics,pesquita2009semantic}.